Privacy Policy

 · We may collect, use and share Aggregated Data such as statistical or demographic data for any purpose.
 Aggregated Data could be derived from your personal data but is not considered personal data in law as this data will not directly or indirectly reveal your identity.
 For example, we may aggregate your Usage Data to calculate the percentage of users accessing a specific website feature.
 However, if we combine or connect Aggregated Data with your personal data so that it can directly or indirectly identify you, we treat the combined data as personal data which will be used in accordance with this privacy policy.

 · We may collect Special Categories of Personal Data about you when you choose to add this information to your profile and when you use the Platform to make a post, comment or enter into private discussions with other users (this includes details about your health or mental health race, or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, and genetic and biometric data).
 You have the option to share this information with other users of our Platform.
 You may remove this information from your profile or contributions at any time.
 We will obtain your consent in collecting this data.
+For users residing in the United Kingdom and the EEA countries, e will only process special category data where you have given your explicit consent or where the data has been manifestly made public by you.

 We do not knowingly collect any information about criminal convictions and offences.
+If this changes, we will update this policy and ensure that any such processing complies with the relevant data protection laws.

 If you fail to provide personal data